wesleyhales/wesleyhales.com/blog/2008-10-12-Developing-an-OpenSocial-Portlet.md

 layout: blog
 title: Developing an OpenSocial Portlet
 tags: [Java, opensocial, portal, portlets]
+preview: I dedicated some time this weekend to creating a fully functional demo with OpenSocial, Shindig and JBoss Portal...
+previewimage:
 ---

 <a href="/images/jroller/Picture-6.jpg"><img src="/images/jroller/Picture-6-small.jpg" style="margin:5px;" align="right"/></a><p>I dedicated some time this weekend to creating a fully functional demo with OpenSocial, Shindig and JBoss Portal.
 It seems like OpenSocial has a lot of new supported platforms coming out in 0.8 and the future is looking promising.
 Here is a bullet list to summarize what I found:</p>